Leaving passwords in a will

 • How often will you need to update your digital asset information?

 Even with careful planning, some platforms may have their own policies about account access after death.
-Reviewing these terms can help you understand what's possible and what may require legal authority.
+Reviewing these terms is something people often do to understand what is possible and what may require legal authority.

 What you can do next and how LawConnect can help